 Is It Right For You?

-For many people, the idea of having to face paying thousands of dollars in medical bills out of their own pocket may seem like a risky endeavor.
+For many persons, the idea of having to face paying thousands of dollars in medical bills out of their own pocket may seem like a risky endeavor.
 However, if automatic contributions are made to the Health Savings Account through an employer’s payroll service, it becomes much easier to accumulate funds more rapidly.
 And you can accomplish the same type of saving when funding your own "side account."
 Electronic monthly withdraws simplify the process, with flexible deposit and investment options offered.

 Perhaps, you will get to the point where you have maximized the amount of money that can be deposited.
 That would signify that your household is very healthy and has used very little of the available funds.
 In those types of situations, you may want to temporarily discontinue your extra deposits and perhaps place the money in a Roth IRA or increase your 401K funding.
 You can also purchase long-term healthcare coverage that counts as "qualified" spending.